RaulDiodiu/rap-handson-travel-docs/part4/README.md

 ### Projecting the Behavior Definition
 As we’ve previously seen, you could define several CDS projection views for a single interface view (e.g. to create different apps for a single data model).
 For now, we have defined the behavior only for our four interface views for Travel, Booking, BookingSupplement and RoomReservation instances.
 But the CDS view which the generated OData service will be based on is the respective projection view, not the interface view.
 Therefore, we have to project the behavior definition to the projection view as well.
 Here, the BDL syntax simply directs allowed usages to the actual behavior definition, we cannot add behavior which isn’t existing there already.
 Also, we can define additional static field controls but not overwrite the existing ones from the interface view’s behavior definition.
-Check the syntax below and create the behavior projec-tion `Z##_C_TravelWDTP` reusing everything we have defined before:
+Check the syntax below and create the behavior projection `Z##_C_TravelWDTP` reusing everything we have defined before:

 ```abap
 projection;